Discover the Blue Lakes of Lake County

 Stay on Blue Lakes

 Located on the backside of upper Blue Lakes, the Narrows Family Resort is a secluded, gated resort offering five cabins, four luxury yurts, two camping yurts, and 11 full hookup RV sites.
-For those looking for a variety of boating options, the lodge rents out Pontoon boats, kayaks. stand up paddle boards, canoes and pedal boats kayaks, canoes, hydro-bikes, and patio boats.
-And don’t miss movie night under the stars every Saturday night from Memorial Day to Labor Day.
+For those looking for a variety of boating options, the lodge rents out Pontoon boats, kayaks, stand up paddle boards, canoes and pedal boats.
+The resort hosts movie nights under the stars every Saturday night from Memorial Day to Labor Day.

 At Pine Acres Resort, you can hook up your RV, camp on the edge of the lake, fish along the shoreline, or enjoy the area’s white sand beach and crystal clear water.
 Pine Acres offers nearly a dozen accommodations, with each cottage showcasing its own distinct amenities.
 The resort also rents out pedal boats, row boats, and kayaks for your leisure.